Job Hunting Through The Backdoor

 As a Recruiter, the more potential job seekers I connect with, the more I realize that most do not understand the recruitment process and are oblivious to the “Back Door” job hunting approach.

-The “Back Door” job hunting approach is a methodology that utilizes the places that most other job Candidates rarely use, mainly because they are more time consuming and require considerably more follow up.
+The “Back Door” job hunting approach is a methodology that utilizes the places that most other job Candidates rarely use, mainly because they are more time-consuming and require considerably more follow-up.
 However, the “Back Door” job hunting approach has better odds and a significantly better conversion ratio of application to interview to an appointment because Candidate competition is light.

 The Back Door approach to job-hunting becomes effective when you avoid applying with the crowd through job boards or a Company’s website.
-You contact the potential employer directly [the person who does the hiring for the position].
+You contact the potential employer directly [the person who hires for the position].
 Contact can be by telephone.
 Therefore, even if the employer asks you to apply through the Company’s website, it’s OK.
 You will have made critical contact.
 If the Hiring Manager is impressed by your CV or Résumé, you will have positioned yourself above the competition.

 The benefit to the employer is that this approach eliminates the financial element of recruitment failure risk – a genuine consideration, particularly in small to medium businesses.
 It negates the cost of: